ujjwal3067/mapreduce_C/README.md

 - [  ] Threadpool for reducer and mapper threads

 ### Doing
-- [-] Mutex for container Disk structure
+- [  ] Unoptimized iterator for the disk

 ### Done
+- [X] Mutex for container Disk structure